Wednesday of Week 8 of Ordinary Time – First Reading

 Commentary on 1 Peter 1:18-25

-Peter reminds us that we have been “ransomed” (“redeemed” in some versions).
+Peter reminds us that we have been “ransomed” (“redeemed” in some translations).
 In the Scriptures, to ‘ransom’ (literally, ‘buy back’) means to free someone from something bad by paying a penalty.
 Similarly, in the Greek world slaves could be made free by the payment of a price, either by someone else or by the slave himself.

 In this case, the ransom price is not silver or gold but something far more precious, Christ’s own blood poured out for us by his death on the cross.
 The result is the “forgiveness of sin” and our reconciliation with God.

 The readers are told that they have been “ransomed from the futile conduct”, an empty way of life, that had been handed down by their ancestors.
 Some maintain that the letter is addressed to former pagans, because the New Testament stresses the emptiness of pagan life.
-Others think they may have been Jews since Jews were traditionalists who stressed the influence of keeping the Law.
-A life simply based on the observance of external laws could not bring salvation and redemption.
+Others think they may have been Jews, since Jews were traditionalists who stressed the influence of keeping the Law.
+A life based simply on the observance of external laws could not bring salvation and redemption.
 In the light of the context of the whole letter, probably both Jews and Gentiles are addressed.

 They have been redeemed (or ransomed):